A Myth of Two Souls

 Vernissage: Tuesday, February 19 at 6pm

 Each chapter developed in the exhibition will also be accompanied by a publication.
-To date, the following have been published by Editions Chose commune: Early Times (2016), The Promise (2017), Exile (2017) and Dandaka (2018), all of which available at the museum’s bookstore.
+To date, the following have been published by Editions Chose commune: Early Times (2016), The Promise (2017), Exile (2017) and Dandaka (2018), all of which available online and at the museum’s bookstore.

 Vasantha Yogananthan & Lydia Dorner, Exhibitions’ Department, Musée de l’Elysée.